Nacho114/swissdef-template/README.md

 ### Ignacio

+- [ ] add two more packages for training and remove one for maintanance so there is only one
+- [ ] add about section for the website
 - [ ] Make landing services responsive
 - [ ] Unify font size to 3-4 vars
 - [x] change the text and for defibrilator make it LONG and with MD